 - It helps offenders to figure out a way to live a better life that will keep them out of the criminal justice system.
 Their lives will be one they can be proud of.

 - It helps the VCU students to discover that they have things in common with the offenders.

 Dr. Coogan states that even though some people are incarcerated and some are free, everybody is struggling with something.
 It could be a life of trauma or poverty or something else.

 Through the course, participants learn how to respect one another in their very diverse struggles.

 In order to enroll in the writing program, participates must be low-level offenders only.
 Participants who have committed a sex crime, a violent felony, or burglary are not eligible to attend.

 All the participants must be able to read and write.
 After all, it is a writing class.

 Many Richmond city officials support the program including the Commonwealth Attorney Mike Herring who describes the professor as one who has created a unique program that is rewarding for the offenders and the students.

-Those who have bought and read the book say David Coogan has gathered enough evidence to prove that everyone has a story to tell and a contribution to make to society when given the chance.
+Those who have read the book say Dr. Coogan has gathered enough evidence to prove that everyone has a story to tell and a contribution to make to society when given the chance.
 Each one of us is connected to others, and it benefits us all when we respect one another no matter what has happened in our past.